Karachi Kings

-The team is currently captained by Shan Masood, who was appointed ahead of the 2024 season. .They won their first PSL title in PSL V after beating their rivals Lahore Qalandars in the final on 17 November 2020.
+The team is currently captained by David Warner, who was appointed ahead of the 2025 edition.

+Kings won their first PSL title in PSL V after beating their arch-rivals Lahore Qalandars in the final on 17 November 2020.

-The leading run-scorer for the side is Babar Azam, while Mohammad Amir is the leading wicket-taker.
+The leading run-scorer for the team is Babar Azam, while Mohammad Amir is the leading wicket-taker.

 Franchise history

 On 3 December 2015, the PCB announced the owners of the initial five city-based franchises.
-The Karachi franchise was sold to the ARY Media Group for US$26 million for a ten-year period making it the most expensive franchise in the tournament.
+The Karachi franchise was sold to the ARY Media Group for US$26 million for a ten-year period, making it the most expensive franchise in the tournament at the time.
 However, in 2017, new franchise Multan Sultans replaced Karachi Kings as the most expensive team in PSL history after the team was sold for US$41.6 million for an eight-year agreement.